Governance

 -

-We implement a stage-gate process, requiring projects to pass key milestones before progressing.
+We implement a stage-gate process that requires projects to pass key milestones before progressing.

 2. Defining Roles & Responsibilities